 Sure, just call them up and request a balance transfer and then they’ll take care of the rest.
 But don’t forget that you will be charged with a balance transfer fee of either 5$ or 3% of the transferred amount, whichever's greater.
 Good luck!

 The Blue Business® Plus Credit Card from American Express

 Doing a balance transfer means using a new credit card to pay down existing debt from another credit card or loan.
 A transfer should save you money on interest and enable you to pay off your debt faster.
 But if you’re not careful, you could wind up with even more debt and a higher interest rate than you started with.

-You have moderate debt: The best balance transfer cards have minimum credit limits of $500 - $1,000, but will offer higher credit limits to people with higher credit scores.
+You have moderate debt: The best balance transfer cards have minimum credit limits of $500 - $1,000.
+But the issuers will offer higher credit limits to people with higher credit scores.
 If you have a lot of debt, you may only be able to transfer part of what you owe.

 You take fees into account: Balance transfers cost you a percentage of the total debt transferred, usually 3% to 5%.
 That fee gets added to your balance on the new card.
-So the balance plus the fee must be less than or equal to your credit limit on the new card.
-A few cards do not charge a transfer fee.
+So, the balance plus the fee must be less than or equal to your credit limit on the new card.
+There are a few cards that do not charge a transfer fee.

 You have a separate credit card for new purchases: When you charge a new purchase to a balance transfer card, it’s subject to the card’s purchase APR.
 And there’s not always a low intro APR for purchases, even when a card offers 0% balance transfers.

 If you decide that you should do a balance transfer, make sure to shop around for the best offer.
 Take a look at the best balance transfer credit cards and compare their terms to see which one fits your needs.